bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Overcast
+- Mostly Cloudy
 - 90% humidity
 - 13 mph wind
-- 89% cloud cover
+- 77% cloud cover
 - 37 AQI 🟩
 - 0.15 inches of rain in the past 24 hours
 - 0.39 inches of rain expected in the next 48 hours